Jtownokie/atlas-web_back_end/README.md

-This is the README for the Web Back-End project for Atlas School
+This is the README for the Web Back-End project for Atlas School.